 What I dislike about ManageEngine Endpoint Central:

-- Managing Mac and Linux devices took more effort than I expected.
-Many users mentioned that this was particularly an issue when applying patches and enforcing security policies.
+- Managing Mac and Linux devices took more effort than expected.
+Many G2 users mentioned that this was particularly an issue when applying patches and enforcing security policies.

-- I’ve noticed that G2 users often call out issues with the learning curve.
-There’s a lot packed into the platform, and it took me some time to figure out how to use everything effectively.
+- I’ve noticed that G2 users often mention issues with the learning curve.
+The platform packs a lot into it, and it took them some time to figure out how to use everything effectively.

 What G2 users dislike about ManageEngine Endpoint Central: